Jhanavibodapati/python-project/README.md

 # python-project
-Create new project for testing
+Create new project for testing --- Hello Jhanavi welcome to python project